|

 did not move quickly enough to suit their officers were encouraged

 to greater zeal and activity by "starting."
+"The

 Our